Self-supervision for medical image classification: state-of-the-art performance with ~100 labeled training samples per class: Discussion

-We further hope that the present publication and the corresponding results will be taken up as first benchmark data in the field of self-supervision-based medical image data classification.
+{Thus, we will see to which degree the ongoing theoretical and methodical developments in this field} allow an additional performance gain, whether corresponding models will be taken up more frequently by the community, and whether this eventually allows the clinical domain experts to spend their valuable time for more useful activities than image annotation.
+We hope that the present publication and the corresponding results will be taken up as benchmark data in the field of SSL-based medical image data classification.
 The models, data splits and results are publicly provided to ensure reproducibility.